rp-/BlueMouse/README.md

   * An android device with Bluetooth, GPS or network location positioning
   * Android version 2.0 or above

-    Android version 1.* don't have a prober Bluetooth API.
+    Android version 1.* doesn't have a prober Bluetooth API.

 Settings
 --------